kzykhys/Ciconia/docs/recipe/dic.md

 ```

 <div class="alert alert-info">
-<p>Before Pimle 1.1, you have to define shared object like this:</p>
+<p>Before Pimle 1.1, you have to define a shared object like this:</p>
 <pre>$app['markdown.renderer'] = $app->share(function () {
     return new HtmlRenderer();
 });</pre>